 ABOUT THE ARCHITECT

 John Johnson (1807-1878) lived and worked in London.
 He trained at the Royal Academy and travelled to Italy on a scholarship to study Italian art and architecture.
 It appears that he never became a member of the Royal Institute of British Architects, but with his partner FB Newman, he built a successful practice.

 Some of his notable projects include the 1848 design for the Army and Navy Club in Pall Mall, London, and churches at Stratford le Bow and Romford, in Essex.
-He worked on several London projects for Sir John Kelk, including terraces at Hyde Park, St John's Gate, and Lancaster Gate, but the work for which he is best known was the design of the Alexandra Palace.
+He worked on several London projects for Sir John Kelk, including terraces at Hyde Park, St John's Gate, and Lancaster Gate, but the work for which he is best known is the design of the Alexandra Palace.
 This latter work resulted in Johnson being made a Fellow of the Florentine Academy.